 Recently, one Tay Invest client was looking for a high end property which offered a mix of capital growth and yield to add to their portfolio.

 After sourcing a property in one of the most prime address areas in Stockbridge, we carried out the viewings, presented an appraisal and suggested purchase price.
-With the property secured we managed the furnishings and secured a tenant within only three weeks, with a gross yield of 4.16% and capital growth between 3-4% per year.
+With the property secured we managed the furnishings and secured a tenant within only three weeks.
+This returned a gross yield of 4.16% and capital growth between 3-4% per year.

 A 20 minute walk from the Royal Mile, Newington is home to many independent boutiques and restaurants.
 Surrounded by Victorian Architecture, Newington is a vibrant and relaxing residential area to consider.

 Located in the south of Edinburgh, Liberton is close to Braid Hills which is home to an established golf course.
 The area provides impressive views of the city.
-Cameron Toll, a fantastic shopping centre is nearby, offering a range of services and stores and posing a convenient locale to consider investing.
+Cameron Toll, a fantastic shopping centre is nearby, offering a range of services and stores.

 To the north of Edinburgh’s city centre is Stockbridge.
 This area has a charming village feel and is home to many long-term residents as well as young professionals.
 Stockbridge stretches all the way to the stunning Royal Botanic Gardens.
 Multiple independent restaurants, shops and bars are surrounded by elegant Georgian and Victorian terraced houses.

 The Meadows and Bruntsfield Links separate Marchmont and Bruntsfield from the south of Edinburgh’s Old Town area.
 Four storey Victorian and Edwardian era townhouses create an impressive walk way, nodding to a long lost Edinburgh era.
-Roughly a mile away from the Old City, the much desired residential area is ideally located for the best of the city.
+The residenital area is located roughly a mile away from the Old City.
+The much desired residential area is ideally located for the best of the city.

 Get in touch to discuss our Tay Invest services, and how we can expand your property portfolio in Edinburgh.